MobDevOne/AirQuality/doc/air_quality_processing.md

 The script uses a configuration file named `config.json` to track the latest data updates and failed attempts.
 The configuration file structure includes fields like `latest` (latest data date) and `not_found` (dates with failed data fetch attempts).

-## Contributing

-Contributions to this project are welcome.
-If you'd like to contribute, follow the guidelines mentioned in the [Contributing](#contributing) section of this README.

 ## License

 This project is licensed under the [MIT License](LICENSE).